 5. Cleaning Tools

-Unique Features — Dyson V6 vs DC35
+What Features Makes Dyson V6 And DC35 Exceptional Cleaners?

 1. Handheld Models

 However, the primary difference between the 2 lines is that the stick cleaners can function as a stick cleaner and handheld cleaner.
 While handheld cleaners cannot be anything but handheld cleaners.
 And, as a result, they are usually more affordable.

 For instance, if you were to go for a Dyson V6 Car + Boat model, as part of the cleaning tools, you would get an extension hose and even a car charger.

 The extension hose is to help you have better reach into certain hard to reach places in your car.
-The car charger is there for you to be able to charge the cleaner on the go without needing to wait till you get home.
+The car charger is there for you to be able to charge the cleaner on the go without needing to wait until when you get home.

-You should know, though, that none of the handheld models comes with a large motorized tool.
+Note that none of the handheld models comes with a large motorized tool.
 However, you could get the small motorized tool with some of the models.

 Dyson V6 uses the V6 digital motor.
 This allows the V6 75% more brush bar power than the DC35 that runs on the V2 digital motor.
-This means that the V6 stands a better chance of picking up ground in dirt than the DC35.
+This means that the V6 stands a better chance of picking up ground-in dirt than the DC35.

 That’s not all, the run time each cleaner offers is also different.
 Using the cleaner in MAX mode reduces the amount of run time you have.

 However, the carrying capacity is not the only difference between the bins.
 There’s one important difference and that is the HEPA filtration.
-What is this?

 The HEPA filtration is that feature that makes the cleaner sieve out the air and captures allergens.
 Then it traps those allergens in the bin so that what is left is really fresh.
-This makes for a nice feature especially for people with allergies or asthma.
+This is a nice feature especially for people with allergies or asthma.

 4. Cleaning Tools